 Your coach should be able to follow your logic, understand your perspectives, your train of thought, or your worldview.
 However, don’t expect them to just agree with everything you say, your decisions and actions.
 If they are not comfortable challenging you, in a respectful manner, you have to ask yourself about their contribution, other than providing support.
 How will you get any benefit?
 You should sense an element of “getting something extra.”

-I understand that we are not all in a position of a Sr. leader or even preparing for this type of a role.
+I understand that we are not all in the position of a Sr. leader or even preparing for this type of role.
 You likely have more in common with me than you might realize, however.
 As you probably know, a Sr. leader must lead a team of pacesetters or VPs.
 Each one of these leaders is very strong-minded, focused, and believes that their way is not only best but right and often the only way to proceed.

 One thing I have had to deal with is that at times, a VP would say one thing and do another.
 It is not dishonest.
 The VP merely appeased me.
 I did not like it and didn’t think that it was a reliable or efficient practice.
 However, I am beginning to understand that it is something that occurs between people.
-In fact, with a leadership mindset, you will be continuously learning new mental models, creating new mindsets and fresh ways of communicating, thinking, planning and relationship building with others.
+In fact, with a leadership coach, you will be continuously learning new mental models, creating new mindsets and fresh ways of communicating, thinking, planning and relationship building with others.

 Since we are all growing, changing, evolving naturally, almost imperceptibly, one leverage point of influence is to make an effort to learn, understand and then engage with others on their particular level of maturity.
 The challenge is to know what categorically this means.
 Could it have to do with being more responsible, more sensitive toward others?
 We could search aimlessly for answers or allow ourselves to be guided by a uniquely creative psychological assessment.
 Understanding others is essential, but impulsive decision making will push us off-track.

 Without some disciplined practice, our leadership is destined to run aground with severe limitations.
 As has been said, before we can influence others, we must be able to influence ourselves.
 I like to recommend practices like mindfulness meditation to help us find our zone of best performance.

 Movement along the continuum can start and stop between any two points, and movement can be in either direction.
 Psychology has taught me a valuable lesson that I like to share.
-I often encourage myself and others to use the continuum to accept themselves at point “A” and to practice moving toward point “B.” For example, I acknowledge my introverted nature and simultaneously put effort into learning and practicing more extroverted skills.
-One more example is to allow that people appease me at times, and simultaneously learn to understand and communicate in a delicately caring manner in response.
+I often encourage myself and others to use the continuum to accept themselves at point “A” and to practice moving toward a point of desire, point “B.” We are never at a fixed point forever, always transitioning back and forth between.